-TODAY’S DEVOTIONAL AND PRAYERS
+TODAY’S DEVOTIONS AND PRAYERS

 All Scriptures are from the ESV unless otherwise noted